Danika-Balas/LondonBikeshare/README.md

 A deep neural network was also trained on this data in [Google Colab](LondonBikeshare_DeepLearning.ipynb) in order to explore using Tensorflow in AWS, but this kind of model is ill-suited for this dataset, and was not used in the final web application.

+Flask was then used to develop a web application with a prediction API that could field new queries and return predictions from the gradient boosted tree model.

+Finally, the Flask web application was deployed to AWS using Elastic Beanstalk.
+CodeBuild was used to support a continuous delivery pipeline.
+Every time that a change is committed to this GitHub repo, it triggers a new build on AWS.

 ## Deploying locally
 1. Clone this repository